 Life constantly changes and throughout your career and into retirement, you’ll most likely experience a number of life events.
-It’s important to let the Denver Employees Retirement Plan (DERP) know about any changes as some life events may impact your DERP Pension Benefits.
+It’s important to let us know about any changes as some life events may impact your DERP Pension Benefits.

 Below is a list of qualifying life events.
 Each includes the information and guidance you need to ensure your MyDERP.org account is current, so you can continue to protect yourself, your loved ones and have a peace of mind throughout all the stages of your career and retirement.